 Fasts are not for self-punishment.
 The Qumran sect and some apocalyptic Jews of Jesus' day took on extreme food-free periods, in hopes of making themselves pure before the end-times arrived.
-They would sometimes prohibit marriage and require abstinence from foods.
+They would sometimes prohibit marriage or sex and require abstinence from foods.
 To the early Christians, this made no sense.
 They thanked God for God's good creation, including all kinds of food.
 And they would not stand for setting a new law over themselves, since Christ has just freed them from the burdens of the law.
 Even the one rule of not eating sacrifices to idols, as sensible as that was for their witness, was cause for a major struggle.
 Some folks since then have sought to enter into the drug-like experience which happens as the body gets seriously weakened by the fast.
-More often, they have a sadistic drive to destroy themselves.
+Even more often, they had a sadistic drive to destroy themselves.
 They had this idea that their sins were so bad that they were worthless before God, even after they dedicated themselves to God.
-Many monks, especially from Europe's Middle Ages, and also many holy people of other major religions, believed that one should force one's body into submission to God.
+Many monks, especially from Europe's Middle Ages, and also many holy people of Christianity and other major religions, believed that one should force one's body into submission to God.
 But self-punishment is a form of self-destruction and self-hatred.
 This attitude bleeds over into everything else about the way you think of yourself and your body, even when you are not fasting.
 God didn't love you and then tell you to go hate yourself.
-God wants you to see you and your body through God's eyes -- as being well worth loving.
+God wants you to see yourself and your body through God's eyes -- as being well worth loving.
 Or perhaps, you might dare treat The Almighty Creator as a fool for loving you?
 This is true of both foods and people: God did not create mistakes.
 Besides, you can't earn forgiveness, and there is no sin in you God can't forgive.
 So what's all this obsessive work for?